nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 * buy and keep buying bitcoin (#stacksats)
 * Learnt some lessons having failed twice at startups
 * Learnt a valuable lesson that is Bitcoin not blockchain no matter how fancy the whitepaper looks.
-* Improved and continue to improve on minimalism, decentralization and mobility/freedom
+* Improved and will continue to improve on minimalism, decentralization and mobility/freedom

 ## 2010 - Lets start this decade right